Who is eligible?

 If you are studying at UT with F-1 visa status, your spouse and unmarried children (under age 21) are eligible to apply for F-2 visas.
 As long as you maintain your F-1 status, your dependents may remain in the United States.

 How do I add an F-2 dependent?

-- Proof of funding in the form of a bank statement and/or departmental offer letter that covers your tuition, fees (if a student), and living expenses for you and your dependents for an entire year.
-The funding document should be less than 1 year old at the time of your appointment.
+- Proof of funding in the form of a bank statement and/or departmental offer letter that covers your tuition and fees (if a student), as well as living expenses for you and your dependents for an entire year.
+The funding document should be less than 1 year old at the time of application.

 - Dependent funding amounts: